Jordan Ellis scores on a 3-yard run in the third overtime to beat Syracuse 44-38.

 London’s biography includes plenty of chapters of football success on the field as well.

-In 2011, he led Virginia to one of its most outstanding seasons as the Cavaliers went 8-4 during the regular season, finished second in the ACC’s Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
+In 2011, London led Virginia to one of its most outstanding seasons as the Cavaliers went 8-4 during the regular season, finished second in the ACC’s Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
 The Cavaliers were one win from advancing to the ACC’s Championship game.

 For his efforts, London was recognized as the Atlantic Coast Conference’s Coach of the Year.
 He was also selected by the Fellowship of Christian Athletes to receive its 2011 Grant Teaff Coach of the Year Award.
 Five of his players earned either first or second-team All-ACC honors.
 The 2011 team saw two players - CB Chase Minnifield and OG Austin Pasztor - receive All-America honors and CB Demetrious Nicholson was named a Freshman All-American.

-He has had the team hold spring practices and coaches clinics across the state, including in Virginia Beach to build support and interest in one of the state’s most fertile recruiting areas.
+He had the team hold spring practices and coaches clinics across the state, including in Virginia Beach to build support and interest in one of the state’s most fertile recruiting areas.

-Go to Class Show Class Treat People with Dignity and Respect
+• Treat People with Dignity and Respect

-While all of those things are impressive, London is the first to remind everyone his primary goal is to reverse the fortunes of the Cavalier program on the field.
 Success has been a big part of the Mike London story even prior to being named the 39th coach in the Virginia program’s history.